Azure/azure-storage-fuse/README.md

 ## Un-Supported Scenarios
 - Blobfuse2 does not support overlapping mount paths.
 While running multiple instances of Blobfuse2 make sure each instance has a unique and non-overlapping mount point.
 - Blobfuse2 does not support co-existance with NFS on same mount path.
 Behaviour in this case is undefined.
+- For block blob accounts, where data is uploaded through other means, Blobfuse2 expects special directory marker files to exist in contianer.
+In absense of this few file operations might not work.
+For e.g. if you have a blob 'A/B/c.txt' then special marker files shall exists for 'A' and 'A/B', otherwise opening of 'A/B/c.txt' will fail.
+  Once a 'ls' operation is done on these directories 'A' and 'A/B' you will be able to open 'A/B/c.txt' as well.
+Possible workaround to resolve this from yoru container is to either create the directory marker files manually through portal or run 'mkdir' command for 'A' and 'A/B' from blobfuse.
+Refer [me](https://github.com/Azure/azure-storage-fuse/issues/866) for details on this.

 ## Limitations
 - In case of BlockBlob accounts, ACLs are not supported by Azure Storage so Blobfuse2 will bydefault return success for 'chmod' operation.
 However it will work fine for Gen2 (DataLake) accounts.